Editorials thehindu.com

 • The World Press Freedom Index is published annually by Reporters Without Borders.

-• India's recent ranking in the World Press Freedom Index (157).
+• India's current ranking in the World Press Freedom Index (157 as per the article).

 Elimination Traps